writetohoney/ai-in-public-sector/syllabus.md

 ### Session 3 — What Is AI For in Government?
 Capabilities, Hype, and the Limits of Data

-The archetypal public-sector uses of AI — drafting, summarizing, triage, translation, pattern-finding — and how to tell realistic capability from hype.
+The archetypal public-sector uses of AI - drafting, summarizing, triage, translation, pattern-finding — and how to tell realistic capability from hype.
 A model's usefulness is contingent on data quality, organizational context, and politics; commissioning systems on the false belief that data is better than it is remains a classic digital-era mistake.

 *Tension: The promise of capability versus the reality of messy data, context, and politics.*

 *Discussion: Pick a public service.
 Where would AI genuinely help, and where is it hype?*

+**Diagnostic — Dimension 1 · Sensing.** *Can your institution see what is coming, and tell a real claim from a sold one?* Who is responsible for noticing?
+Where did its last three technology decisions originate — internally, or with a supplier?

 **Recommended Material:**
 - [Generative AI is already widespread in the public sector](https://arxiv.org/pdf/2401.01291) (2024) — Bright et al.